 By combining cutting-edge psychology and technology, Dr. Jonathan Bricker is working to help millions of people adopt healthier habits that reduce their cancer risk.

-“Most people don’t think of cancer as a behavioral problem,” says Bricker, a psychologist in Fred Hutchinson Cancer Research Center’s Public Health Sciences Division, “but whether it’s by quitting smoking or losing weight or exercising more, there are some definitive things you can do to reduce your risk and thereby live a longer and higher-quality life.”
+“Most people don’t think of cancer as a behavioral problem,” says Bricker, a psychologist in Fred Hutch’s Public Health Sciences Division, “but whether it’s by quitting smoking or losing weight or exercising more, there are some definitive things you can do to reduce your risk and thereby live a longer and higher-quality life.”

 Bricker leads a multi-study research program that uses an innovative paradigm, called Acceptance and Commitment Therapy (ACT), to help participants overcome the urge to smoke.
 ACT encourages people to notice and accept their urges to smoke, with the understanding that they will disappear on their own.
 For instance, people learn skills such as stepping back, observing their urges, and likening them to leaves floating down a stream.
 This is a radical departure from traditional smoking-cessation programs, which encourage people to avoid and suppress smoking urges.